-Pro Tip: Question-based headlines are also if you want to optimize your content for Google’s Answer Box.
+Pro Tip: Question-based headlines are also useful if you want to optimize your content for Google’s Answer Box.

 Speaking of instant gratification, no headline delivers it better than the tease headline.
 It reveals just enough to get the reader very curious, and invites a click over to the main article to scratch that curiosity.

 - You’re About to Hate This New Google Update